-On May 28, 2021, the Company executed a binding agreement to purchase 125,000 pounds of natural uranium concentrate at the market price.
-In December 2021, the Company paid \$4,020,000 or \$32.16 per pound, in connection with its full prepayment of the purchase price for 125,000 pounds of natural uranium concentrate.
-This uranium concentrate was delivered to the purchaser on April 13, 2022, pursuant to the terms of the aforementioned uranium concentrates supply agreement.
+In May 2021, the Company executed a binding agreement to purchase 125,000 pounds of natural uranium concentrate at approximately \$32 per pound.
+In December 2021, the Company paid \$4,044,083, in connection with its full prepayment of the purchase price for 125,000 pounds of natural uranium concentrate.
+This uranium concentrate was subsequently delivered under the terms of the aforementioned uranium concentrates supply agreement in April 2022.

-NOTE 8 - SHARE CAPITAL AND OTHER EQUITY INSTRUMENTS
+NOTE 7 - SHARE CAPITAL AND OTHER EQUITY INSTRUMENTS